district-labs/universal-identity/README.md

 # Universal Identity

-The Universal Identity System is a scalable DID standard for the future of Ethereum:
+The Universal Identity System is a scalable DID standard for the Ethereum ecosystem:

 - Free Setup: no gas fees to create or update
 - Scalable Design: minimal onchain data storage
 - Verifiable Signatures: EIP-3668 for offchain data lookups

 The UIS DID standard supports all EVM account types: EOA, Contract, and Smart Wallets.

-## Why UIS?

-Ethereum is the backbone of the decentralized web--it is time for a DID standard that is designed for the future of Ethereum.

-Drawing upon years of experience, research and experimentation, UIS is a scalable DID standard that is designed to be gas efficient, scalable, and secure.

 ### Background on DID Standards